tomohisa/SwiftSlackBotter/README.md

 Slack Bot Framework for Swift Linux Command Line Created by J-Tech Creations, Inc.
 ---
 SwiftSlackBotter is Bot framework made for swift.
-Currently using Swift Version DEVELOPMENT-SNAPSHOT-2016-02-08-a released by Apple.
-Using Zewo 0.3 Frameworks and Environment 0.1 Frameworks.
+Currently using Swift Version DEVELOPMENT-SNAPSHOT-2016-05-09-a released by Apple.
+Using Zewo 0.7 Frameworks and Environment 0.1 Frameworks.

 - [Zewo](https://github.com/Zewo/Zewo)
 - [Environment](https://github.com/czechboy0/Environment)

 # How to Setup Environment
-On this Readme, it focues for OSX El Capitan, but please see each sofware explains how on linux as well (I still haven't try on linux)
+On this Readme, it focues for OSX El Capitan, but please see each sofware explains how on linux as well (Currently linux version is working fine.)

 ## Install Homebrew (If you have not already done it)